Cheer Stunts: Complete Guide | Cheerleading Positions

 Cheerleading initiated in 1898 and since then it start earning popularity plus technical complexity involves gymnastic tumbling and complex high flying stunts that put these athletes at the high risk for injuries.

-Research shows that Pediatric lately exposed that cheerleading injuries are more severe as compared to other sport plays at high schools such as football, basketball, volleyball etc. The most common injuries are
+Research shows that Pediatric lately report that cheerleading injuries are more severe as compare to other sport plays at high schools such as football, basketball, volleyball etc. The most common injuries are

 Sprain/Strain

-The most frequent type of injury occur in cheer stunts is the ankle sprain which usually takes place when the flyer unable to balance herself and land on the outside of the foot and twisting ankle inside.
-Use rice treatment straight away to reduce the swelling but if athletes feel severe pain and cannot walk on the twisted ankle then need to consult the doctor because it is common to have bone injuries rather than ligament especially in younger athletes, so X-Ray might require.
+The most frequent type of injury occur in cheer stunts is the ankle sprain.
+It usually takes place when the flyer unable to balance herself and land on the outside of the foot and twisting ankle inside.
+Use rice treatment straight away to reduce the swelling.
+But, if athletes feel severe pain and cannot walk on the twisted ankle, then need to consult the doctor.
+Because it is common to have bone injuries rather than ligament especially in younger athletes, so X-Ray might require.

 Knee Injuries

 Normally occur when cheerleader lands awkwardly from a jump which might tear the ligament and you will feel a sudden pain.
-Knee injury must be looked after properly because it takes time to heal and can get worst if not being looked after.
+Knee injury must be look after properly because it takes time to heal and can get worst.
 There are some other knee injuries can happen too due to the overuse of knee such as patellar tendonitis very obvious in such kind of jumping sport.

 Wrist and Elbow Injuries

-While performing tumbling moves flyers support the whole weight of the body on the wrist and elbow which can end up in an injury and same applies to the cheerleaders standing in the bases to support the flyers.
-In this situation the ligament tear, wrist fracture can take place but it happens mostly when falling on the outstretched hand.
+While performing tumbling moves, flyers support the whole weight of the body on the wrist and elbow.
+It can end up in an injury and same applies to the cheerleaders standing in the bases to support the flyers.
+In this situation the ligament tear, wrist fracture can take place.
+But it happens mostly when falling on the outstretched hand.

 Back Fracture

 Falling from the height leads to vertebrae fracture and severity depends on what sort of damage happens to the vertebrae.
-Usually, it causes spine instability which requires an operation and once the surgery is done, the cheerleader would not be able to continue her/his career in cheerleading.
+Usually, it causes spine instability which requires an operation and after surgery, the cheerleader will not be able to continue her/his career in cheerleading.

 Head Injury